 In San Francisco last summer, Lois Steinberg analyzed Virabhadrasana II for a long time.
 Most students attending the five-day workshop were teachers or experienced students.
 But Warrior II was nevertheless a worthy challenge.
 Using an adept student as a demo model, she emphasized how the bent knee must rotate outward to elongate the groins and adductors.…… Continue reading Look closely, see deeply

 Ever been injured in a yoga class?
 Chances are, we’ve all felt a twinge in one class or another.
 So, who’s at fault?
 The teacher?
 The student?
 Or are occasional tweaks simply part of being active and exploring our limits?
-Since William Broad began … Continue reading Yoga injuries: who’s at fault?
+Since William Broad began writing about yoga injuries in the New York Times and on Facebook, most fingers have been…… Continue reading Yoga injuries: who’s at fault?